 As with oral thrush, changing the environmental conditions is the key to eliminating superficial fungal infections in the long run.
 The same therapies that can reverse an intestinal Candida overgrowth (i.e. probiotics, antifungals, and a low sugar diet) can also help to eliminate fungal skin infections for good.

-A Weak Immune System
+9. A Weak Immune System

-When it comes to a Candida albicans infection, your immune system can play the role of both cause and effect.
-A weakened immune system is typically what allows an intestinal Candida overgrowth to happen in the first place.
+When it comes to a Candida albicans infection, your immune system can be both cause and effect.
+A weakened immune system allows an intestinal Candida overgrowth to happen in the first place.
 But Candida can also play a role in weakening your immune system, all by itself.

 - An imbalanced gut flora

 Your intestines are one of the most significant parts of your immune system.
 Researchers have found that the bacteria and yeast in your gut ‘prime’ your immune system and keep it ready to fight off pathogens like Candida (20).
 Without the correct balance of microorganisms in your gut flora, your immune system will be much weaker.

 - Leaky Gut Syndrome

 This Candida-related condition, often known as intestinal permeability, provokes inflammation and a strong immune response.
 The inflammation and food sensitivities put pressure on your overloaded immune system (21).

 Lastly, Candida can overwork the adrenal glands and disrupt the HPA axis.
 These important organs (hypothalamus-pituitary-adrenals) play a role in regulating your immune system, among other things (22).
 Health problems like chronic fatigue and nutrient malabsorption can lead to hormonal imbalances that weaken and disrupt the HPA axis.
 A lengthy Candida infection can affect levels of hormones and neurotransmitters like cortisol that regulate the immune system.